VHS Revival chronicles the evolution of the Friday franchise and the NYC instalment that never was

 Don’t get me wrong, there are some memorable moments here—for better and for worse.
 Character-wise, it’s pretty slim pickings beyond Jason himself, who hogs the majority of the movie’s screen time, although Vincent Craig Dupree is tons of fun as spunky young pugilist Julius, his rooftop bout of fisticuffs having predictably dire consequences.
 Still, anyone with the balls to pick a bare knuckle fight with a masked Jason is alright with me, even if it makes him perhaps the most vacuous of all of Jason’s victims.
 Veteran actor Peter Mark Richman is also rather memorable as the wonderfully anal and typically dismissive Charles McCulloch, who soon becomes Jason’s 84th victim after taking the plunge in a dubiously placed barrel of toxic waste.
 Jason also has his moments, a scene in which he kicks a boombox from under a gang of punks leading to the movie’s most hilarious wink-wink moment.

 But Friday the 13th wouldn’t be Friday the 13th without a good-sized portion of silliness, and Jason Takes Manhattan has some of the most nonsensical moments in the entire series.
 First of all, this it the instalment when our supernatural killer acquired the power of teleportation, which is cute and rather fitting for a character already seeped in omnipresence and a thinly veiled attempt at emulating Krueger’s dreamworld dominance.
 On the other hand, it makes a total mockery of the horror formula, laying waste to any and all attempts at dramatic tension.
 Just imagine Halloween if Michael Myers had the power to be everywhere at once!
+In a sense he is, but never so literally.
 There is also the movie’s infamous ending, which sees Jason melt beneath a deluge of toxic waste, an event that somehow sees him transformed from a cutesy miracle of rotting make-up into a perfectly formed child without a burn to his name.
 I mean, what on Earth were they thinking?!

-During his Paramount tenure, Jason had been stabbed, hung, sliced, chopped, impaled, shot, drowned, buried alive, set on fire, melted, and had even had his neck snapped by a boat propeller, but in the end it was a trip to The Big Apple that proved his ultimate demise—according to the movie’s title anyway.
+During his Paramount tenure, Jason had been stabbed, hung, sliced, chopped, impaled, shot, drowned, buried alive, set on fire, melted, and had even had his neck snapped by a boat propeller, but in the end it was a trip to The Big Apple that proved his ultimate demise — according to the movie’s title anyway.